chenglongduan/PS_adjoint_imaging_2D/README.md

 This code package can perform full wavefield seismic reflection imaging using adjoint P and S wave equations.

-This method [1] has been applied to volcanic structure imaging submitted to a journal [2].
+This method [1] has been applied to volcanic structure imaging submitted to a journal paper [2].

 Please cite the GJI methodology paper [1] and the submitted volcano application paper [2], if you use this code for your publications: